Anugrg/lstmtrain/README.md

 # lstmtrain

-Master's Thesis Video detection of elderly falls using LSTM
+Script for Master's Thesis Video detection of elderly falls using LSTM

 The script I used for training an LSTM models on skeleton keypoints acquired using openpose.